gcotelli/RenoirSt/docs/tutorial/Tutorial - Part II.md

 #### Substring matching attribute selectors

-This selectors are provided for matching substrings in the value of an attribute: `attribute:beginsWith:` , `attribute:endsWith:` and `attribute:includesSubstring:`.
+This selectors are provided for matching substrings in the value of an attribute:
+- `attribute:beginsWith:`
+- `attribute:endsWith:`
+- `attribute:includesSubstring:`

 ```smalltalk
 CascadingStyleSheetBuilder new